Coolhouseman/spline-app-public-/replit.md

-# Split Payment App
+# Spline Payment App

 ## Overview

-Split is a React Native mobile application built with Expo, designed to facilitate bill splitting and shared expense management among friends across iOS, Android, and web platforms.
+Spline is a React Native mobile application built with Expo, designed to facilitate bill splitting and shared expense management among friends across iOS, Android, and web platforms.
 The app integrates a comprehensive onboarding process, friend management, flexible bill splitting functionalities, and an integrated wallet system for payment processing.
 Its core purpose is to simplify shared financial interactions, offering a seamless and efficient user experience.

 ## User Preferences